 Balanced Literacy Handbook Video

 Eastpointe continues to strive to provide high quality small group literacy instruction.
-This year we have launched our Balanced Literacy Handbook across K-5.
+All K-5 teachers are issued a Balanced Literacy Handbook from their building principal at the start of each school year.